 As much as I’ve praised Mass Effect 3, one important thing I should mention about my experience with it is my experience with glitches.
-I have a tendency to accidentally cause bugs and glitches in most games I’m playing, even when other people playing it don’t experience these bugs.
+I have a tendency to cause bugs and glitches in most games I’m playing, even when other people playing don’t experience these bugs.
 When playing ME3, this ability is increased to weird levels.
 (It’s because of this game that my Xbox tagline is now “the accidental glitcher”).
 So I couldn’t really write about ME3 without explaining some of the strange things that have happened to me while playing it.

-2) Another minor glitch is an unfortunate consequence of a useful part of gameplay.
+1) One minor glitch is an unfortunate consequence of a useful part of gameplay.
 Some multiplayer classes have stimpacks or temporary skill boosts that are accompanied by visual effects.
 For example, human Soldiers have Adrenaline Rush, which increases rate of weapon fire and damage – when this is active everything is brighter and colours are more saturated.
 Krogan characters have Rage mode, which tints the screen red to show their increased attack damage.

 Knowing that Voluses are glitchy characters, and that Vanguards are glitchy characters, you might assume that a Volus Vanguard would cause some issues.
 Which is exactly what I found when I used one.

-4a) Firstly, I was using this character in a match with friends when I got executed (instantly killed without being revivable) in one round.
+3) Firstly, I was using this character in a match with friends when I got executed (instantly killed without being revivable) in one round.
 A few minutes later I looked back at my screen, to see my impending death.
 Assuming we had moved on to the next round and that I wasn’t paying attention, I started playing again but was downed shortly after.
 When I asked to be revived, everyone got confused and said that I had already been killed.

 It turned out that I had somehow been resurrected (which I’ve never seen happen before or since) but was invisible to everyone else on my team- when they switched to my screen view, I was trapped in a black void, but on my screen I was taking part in the game.
 That remains the second-weirdest game I’ve ever played- if I had been playing as a stronger character I could have used it to my advantage, but being a Volus meant I died a lot, and no-one could find my character to revive me.

 As you can tell from the picture, I was still in play, and could still attack a few enemies.
 However, because the Volus is such a short character, there wasn’t much I could do beyond this.
-It also meant I couldn’t properly finish the match, as I couldn’t get out of the room to reach the final zone.
-For the rest of the match, all I could do was use my Shield Boost ability to heal my team-mates every time they walked past.
+It also meant I couldn’t finish the match, as I couldn’t get out of the room to reach the final zone.
+For the rest of the match, all I could do was use my Shield Boost ability to heal my teammates every time they walked past.
 Having said that, it was still a fun match, if not just because of how weird the situation was.

 So know you know just how much I glitch the games I play, let me know if you do the same.